Table of Contents Show

 How to Present Technical Drawings on Your Board

 When incorporating construction details into your architecture competition board, consider the scale and readability of each drawing.
 Use consistent line weights and annotation styles across all technical representations.
 Wall sections, detail callouts, and exploded axonometric views should be clearly labeled with dimensions and material annotations.
-For students, learning how to produce high-quality 3D renderings alongside technical drawings can elevate the overall quality of your board.
-Pair your construction detail boards with a brief written description explaining the structural logic and material choices — this helps jury members quickly understand your design rationale.
+For students, learning how to produce high-quality 3D renderings alongside technical drawings can raise the overall quality of your board.
+Pair your construction detail boards with a brief written description explaining the structural logic and material choices; this helps jury members quickly understand your design rationale.

 Collage Presentation Boards